AaronC81/SpaceCompare/README.md

 ## Installation

-SpaceCompare doesn't need to be installed; it can just be extracted from a ZIP and run in a folder with a few DLLs it needs.
+SpaceCompare doesn't need to be installed!

-1. Download a ZIP from the releases page
+1. Download the EXE from [releases](https://github.com/OrangeFlash81/SpaceCompare/releases)
-2. Extract it somewhere
-3. Run `SpaceCompare.exe`
+2. Run it!

 ## Building